Ultra-peripheral collisions of charged hadrons in extensive air showers: AIRES simulations

 The shift in $\langle \Xm\rangle$ implies a small reduction in the average number of particles at a given slant depth after $\Xm$, as we see Fig.~\ref{f6}.
 The effects are better understood if we center each shower at $\Xm$ and express the results in terms of the shower age $s$ \cite{Gora:2005sq}, \beq s={3 X\over X+2\Xm}\,, \eeq with $s=1$ at $X=\Xm$ (see also \cite{Lipari:2008td} for a more accurate definition of the shower age).
-In Fig.~\ref{f7} we plot the number of charged particles for different values of $s$.
-We obtain that the effect of the new interactions is an approximate 1\% increase in the signal both when the shower is young ($s\le 0.6$) and old ($s\ge1.4$), with no effect near the shower maximum whatsoever.
+In Fig.~\ref{f7}, we plot the number of charged particles for different values of $s$.
+We obtain that the effect of the new interactions is an increase below 1\% in the signal when the shower is young ($s\le 0.6$) and at the shower maximum, together with a decrease when the shower is old ($s\ge1.4$).
 Such variation, although not observable experimentally, seems clear at the energies considered.